6 Healthy Habits For Physical Wellness Month And Beyond

 6. Prioritize mindfulness

-Mindfulness is a skill that can be used across a number of situations to improve emotional regulation, which can be pivotal as you balance the need to care for yourself with the demands of your daily life.
+Mindfulness is a skill that can be used across a number of situations to improve emotional control, which can be pivotal as you balance the need to care for yourself with the demands of your daily life.

 For example, the exhaustion you may feel after a long day may make it challenging to stick to your exercise routine, but with mindfulness, you could acknowledge and move past this mental resistance and find the motivation to work out.
 You can learn mindfulness through self-study, guided meditations, or breathwork exercises.
+Consider adding meditation to your regular fitness routine as a pre- or post-workout activity.

 Getty/Jessie Casson